guifigueiroa/client_filtering/README.md

 Application for costumer segmentation, filtering the data using pre-defined criteria.

+## TODO

+* Add edit and delete contacts button
+* Use Solr or ElasticSearch to improve the searches
+* Visualize content of created filters
+* Use multiple filters for one attribute (e.g. Contacts who live in SP or SC)
+* Add login so that contact info isn't public

 ## How to run the application locally

 Make sure Ruby and Rails are installed on your system.
 On the command line write and run commands below: